mumans/hospital-simulator-challenge/README.md

 ⚠️ **WARNING: This is a Technical Test Implementation Only** ⚠️

-A monorepo containing a hospital patient simulator that demonstrates patient status tracking and treatment management through a simple web interface.
+A monorepo containing a Hospital Quarantine Simulator that demonstrates patient status tracking and treatment management through a simple web interface.

 ## 📋 Project Overview

-This is a Hospital Simulator that helps doctors predict patients' states based on their current conditions and administered drugs.
+This is a Hospital Quarantine Simulator that helps doctors predict patients' states based on their current conditions and administered drugs.
 The simulator consists of:

 ### 🏃 Patient States
 - 🤒 F: Fever